 SSAIC offers individual and group counselling services to all survivors of sexualized violence, their families, and other support / service providers.
 Our 24-hour sexual assault crisis line exists to serve all who may need it.
 Sexualized violence education and services are provided in the community to raise awareness, reduce stigmatization, and influence social and systemic change.

 All genders, races, religions, sexualities, and romantic orientations are welcome at SSAIC.

-- Anyone 12 years of age or older who has survived sexualized violence, regardless of whether this occurred in childhood, last night, or many years ago;
+- Anyone 12 years of age or older who has survived sexualized violence (abuse, assault, or harassment), regardless of whether this occurred in childhood, last night, or many years ago;

-- Parents of children who have been sexually abused;
+- Parents of children and youth who have experienced sexualized violence;

 - Individuals who have been affected by the sexualized violence inflicted on family, friends, and loved ones;